Aquaeronix/aquaeronix-munin-addon/README.md

 BUILDING/SETUP
 ----------------
 Copy plugin files into `/usr/local/munin/lib/plugins` and make executable.
-Then create a symbolic link to the `servicedir`.
+Then create a symbolic link to the `servicedir` (usually located `/etc/munin/plugins/`.)

-Copy the configuration files into the `plugin-conf.d` directory.
+Copy the configuration files into the `plugin-conf.d` directory which is either located in `/etc/munin/` (through package management) or `/etc/opt/munin/` (built from source).

 More information on installing munin plugins on http://guide.munin-monitoring.org